-Assassin's Creed 4: Black Flag review
+Assassin's Creed 4: Black Flag full review

 After last year’s ponderous and risk-averse Assassin’s Creed III failed to be the intended shot in the arm for the increasingly samey historical running’n’stabbing series, AC4 doesn’t get to be the interim instalment its creators perhaps hoped it could be.
 AC2 was followed by two non-numbered playing for time chapters, but AC3’s colonial US setting and its charisma vacuum protagonist Connor has been unceremoniously dumped already.